Botanical Name: Calluna vulgaris, Erica vulgaris.

 The reason for this is probably because it contains a substance that removes excess uric acid from the body.
 Heather works well as both an antiseptic and detoxifier.

-A hot poultice made from the flowering tips has been used as a treatment for chilblains, a foot conditions.
+A hot poultice made from the flowering tips has been used as a treatment for chilblains, a foot condition.

 Heather has also traditional uses as a mild sedative and as a sleep aid, usually in the form of tea.
 But as the herb can act as a diuretic, it is not wise to overdo the intake of the tea before going to bed.